Mixtures of g-priors in Generalized Linear Models: -Priors in Generalized Linear Models

 In particular, there is complete separation if in \eqref{eq:separation} strict inequalities hold for all observations.
-In the absence of complete separation, there is quasi-complete separation if \eqref{eq:separation} holds with at least one quasi-separated sample for which the equality holds.
-By \citet{Albert_Anderson_1984}, in the presence of quasi-complete separation, there exists a non-empty set of observations $\mathcal{Q} \subset \{1, \ldots, n\}$ that can only be quasi-separated by all $(\gamma_0, \g)$ pairs that satisfy \eqref{eq:separation}.
-For the design matrix $\mathbf{X}_{\MM, \mathcal{Q}}$ formed by these observations, its rank $q_\MM = \text{rank}(\mathbf{X}_{\MM, \mathcal{Q}}) \leq p_\MM$, because $\X_\MM$ is full rank and columns of $(\one, \mathbf{X}_{\MM, \mathcal{Q}})$ are linearly dependent.
+In the absence of complete separation, there is quasi-complete separation if \eqref{eq:separation} holds with equality for at least one sample.

-If there is complete or quasi-complete separation, then MLEs $\hat{\alpha}_\MM, \hat{\b}_\MM$ do not exist, i.e., they tend to $\pm$ infinity \citep{Albert_Anderson_1984} and MLEs of probabilities are on the boundary of the parameter space in binary regression.

-The following proposition summarizes results for Bayes factors, for the two most commonly used binary models, logistic and probit regressions. \begin{proposition} For both logistic and probit regression models, under model $\MM$, \begin{enumerate}[label = (\arabic*)] \item If there is complete separation, then the observed information $\mathcal{J}_n(\hat{\boldsymbol\eta}_\MM)$ in \eqref{eq:obs_info} has diagonal elements that are all zero, the $g$-prior in \eqref{eq:g-prior_GLM1} is not proper and the Laplace approximation is no longer valid for approximating the Bayes factor. \item If there is quasi-complete separation, the rank of the precision matrix of \eqref{eq:g-prior_GLM1} is $q_\MM$, i.e., the $g$-prior has a singular precision matrix unless $q_\MM = p_\MM$, and the Bayes factor formula \eqref{eq:DBF_g} is bounded. \end{enumerate} \end{proposition}

-The proof is available in supplementary material Appendix \ref{PROOFproposition:separation_g-prior}.
-Under complete separation, the $g$-prior in \eqref{eq:g-prior_GLM1} violates the ``Basic Criterion'' in Section \ref{section:basic}.
-While the $g$-prior \eqref{eq:g-prior_SBH2011}, which depends on the covariance structure under the null, is well defined in the presence of data separation and leads to bounded Bayes factors as the expected information under $\MM$ is not used in the Laplace approximation, its posterior estimates of probabilities inherit the instability of the MLEs.
+This implies that the information metric is no longer a valid inner product and that the operator in \eqref{eq:projection} is not an orthogonal projection.
+While it is possible to define projections in the case where $\mathcal{J}_n(\hat{\boldsymbol{\eta}}_\MM)$ is not full rank \citep[Chapter~10]{Christensen:2011}, we will restrict attention to the case where $\mathcal{J}_n(\hat{\boldsymbol{\eta}}_\MM)$ is of full rank and conditions for asymptotic normality hold to avoid additional technicalities.